bpadgette/ozone/README.md

 make build-examples
 ```

-A debug build and memcheck run using Valgrind can be executed respectively for any example program:
+Debug builds and memcheck run using Valgrind can be executed respectively for any example program:

 ```bash
 make hello_world.debug